-Following an allegation of serious unacceptable behaviour, the pupil will be placed in isolation in another classroom whilst an investigation by the headteacher takes place.
+Following an allegation of serious unacceptable behaviour, the pupil will be placed in isolation/ away from other children, though supervised, whilst an investigation by the headteacher takes place.

 If, following an investigation, the allegation is found to be true, the headteacher will issue the appropriate disciplinary action.